Frequently Asked Questions About Training Requirements

 If you want to crush your enemies, then this is not the style for you.
 If you want to learn 25 different ways to cut down your enemy, then this is not the style for you.
 If you want to dominate your enemies and be the best swordfighter around, then this is not the sword style for you.

-Crushing your enemies, killing as many of the enemy as possible, does not take a lot of skill.
-Becoming a killing machine is a barbaric notion.
+Crushing your enemies, killing as many of the enemy as possible, becoming a killing machine is a barbaric notion.
 Strength and aggression is one approach.
 But it is not the only one.

 Likewise, rushing to your death headlong is one view of Bushido, as argued by Yamamoto Tsunetomo, a low-level samurai living in the 1700s in the Nagasaki area, in the countryside far from the capital of Japan, who had never participated in any battles or duels.